 Audio Imperia is another brand that, like ProjectSAM, specializes in orchestral samples.
 Their introductory-level orchestra is only $99 (which is a steal itself) but you can’t beat free.
 This Epic Trailer Sounds collection has a bunch of designed sounds that are common elements in film trailers.
 If you’ve ever wanted that massive WHOMP sound in your trailer score, this is for you.

-I’m offering a custom-sampled virtual instrument for free (or pay what you want).
-I recorded a souvenir kalimba for use in a short film score and put it out there for you to use as well.
+I’m offering custom-sampled virtual instruments for free.
+I recorded a souvenir kalimba as well as a Wurlitzer organ for use in a short film score and decided put it out there for you to use as well!
 Check out this post to read about the sampling process.

 This is something different – Isolate/Create is a project started by a collection of bands during the COVID-19 pandemic.
 A great mix of metal and hardcore groups released their raw recordings and mixer tracks, making them available to download and tweak to your heart’s delight.
 This isn’t exactly film composing per se, but it is a lot of fun.